Margaret Oliver: Criticism of charges brought forward

 Oliver said that the men could have been charged with crimes, which would have carried higher sentences in the trial.
-Even though all of them had been perpetrators of rapes of dozens of underage girls, many them were never charged with rape.
+Even though all of them had been perpetrators of rapes of dozens of underage girls, many of them were never charged with rape.
 Not even the man who raped Ruby, a case in which a fetus and DNA evidence proved that he was guilty, was eventually charged with rape.
 Instead, many of the suspects were charged only with conspiracy to rape or human trafficking, charges that were easier to prove.

 Criticism of treatment of victims

 Oliver criticises the treatment of the victims by the authorities during the investigation, during the trial and after the trials.
 She also states that as there are usually several perpetrators in grooming trials when victims testify in court, they are questioned repeatedly by every lawyer of every suspected perpetrator, which puts the victims under extreme stress and causes an immense re-victimisation.
 Oliver believes that there should be a system in place to refer victims to support networks that include long-term psychological counselling and other services.